Marked length spectrum rigidity from rigidity on subsets: Introduction

 \subsection{The coarse geometric setting}

+We now discuss our abstract general results.
 Throughout this work, we fix a non-elementary hyperbolic group $\G$, and let $\conj$ denote its set of conjugacy classes.
-We will work with the collection $\Dc_\G$ of pseudo metrics on $\G$ that are Gromov hyperbolic, $\G$-invariant, and quasi-isometric to a word metric.
-In this context, the analogue of metrics being isometric/homothetic is the rough similarity equivalence relation: we say that $d,d_\ast \in \Dc_\G$ are \emph{roughly similar} if there exists $C, \tau >0$ such that $|d(x,y) - \tau d_\ast(x,y)| \le C$ for all $x,y \in \G$.
+We will work with the collection $\Dc_\G$ of pseudo metrics on $\G$ that are Gromov hyperbolic, $\G$-invariant, and quasi-isometric to a word metric for a finite generating set.
+In this context, the analogue of metrics being isometric/homothetic is the rough similarity equivalence relation: we say that $d,d_\ast \in \Dc_\G$ are \emph{roughly similar} if there exist $C, \tau >0$ such that $|d(x,y) - \tau d_\ast(x,y)| \le C$ for all $x,y \in \G$.
 When $d,d_\ast$ are roughly similar with $\tau = 1$ we say that $d,d_\ast$ are \textit{roughly isometric}.

 If $d\in \calD_\G$ and $[x]\in \conj$ is the conjugacy class of $x\in \G$, we consider the quantity

 where $o \in \G$ is the identity element.
 This number is well-defined for every $[x]\in \conj$, and the function $\ell_d: \conj \ra \R$ is the \emph{(stable) translation length} of $d$.
 For example, if $\gm$ is a negatively curved metric on the closed manifold $M$ with $\G=\pi_1(M)$ and $p$ is a point in the universal cover $\widetilde{M}$ of $M$, then $d(x,y)=d^p_{\gm}(x,y):=d_{\tilde\gm}(xp,yp)$ defines a metric on $\calD_\G$, where $d_{\tilde\gm}$ is the length distance on $\widetilde{M}$ induced by the $\G$-invariant lift $\tilde{\gm}$ of $\gm$.
 In this case we have $\ell_d=\ell_\gm$.